A parents' guide to the key stage 1 SATs

 In addition, it's really just general advice which goes all year round for supporting your child's education:

-• Contact with the school - attend parents and information sessions.
-Read school notes/emails and any other communication initiatives your child's school provides to keep parents informed.
+- Keep in touch with the school - attend parents and information sessions, read school notes/emails and any other communication initiatives your child's school provides to keep parents informed.

 Reassured?
 I hope you are!
 The tests are intended to be as informal as can be.